dvadai/JSAutomation/README.md

             - world.js
             -configInfo.json(this could be located in the root too)

-# 2. {defineSupportCode} and Before and after hooks
+# 2. {defineSupportCode} and Before and After hooks
 These should be definied in the hooks.js
 Depending on the project structure, you can use tagged hooks, or hooks that need to setup/teardown with every single test.
 More information: